 We arranged for him to drive into our town to pick up the armor Friday night.
 I would leave it on the back porch, because we would be at the spring ice show where two of our daughters were performing.

-On Friday afternoon, Katie and Annie Rose each brought a friend home from school.
+On Friday afternoon, K and AR each brought a friend home from school.
 All four of the girls - ranging from 1st grade to 4th grade -- sat at the table and wrote cards and notes to Allison, offering their support to the little girl who was being bullied.
 We packed up the notes, the armor, a copy of my book about bullying, and the Blaster, and placed it outside.

 Aimee said, “I think perhaps the letters from the girls meant more to her than the armor itself, and has made her feel like she has ‘yet-to-be-met’ friends out there in the world...something she had forgotten for a while.”